kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. Open another tab in Microsoft Edge, in the address bar enter **[admin.microsoft.com](https://admin.microsoft.com/)** to access the Microsoft 365 admin center.

-1. If prompted Sign in with the following credentials.
+1. Sign in with the following credentials.

     1. In the Sign in window enter following email  then select **Next**.